kevinbthomson/slc-tattoo-expo/src/what-to-expect.md

 #### 👶 Can I bring my kids?

 Yes!
 We strive to offer a family friendly environment, but keep in mind, people get tattoos on all areas of their bodies.
 Also, please respect the artist space!
-All Children must stay outside of the booth; _no exceptions_.
+All Children must stay outside of the booth; *no exceptions*.
 We will also have special activities and areas just for the kids.
 Disruptive children may be asked to leave the premises if they become a problem to the artists.
+Unattended children will be given energy drinks and taught how to swear.

 #### ⏰ How do I set up and appointment with an artist?